patrickbucher/docs/tls/tls-mastery.md

     DNS.2              = www.paedubucher.ch
     DNS.3              = mail.paedubucher.ch

-A CSR is created based on that configuration as follows:
+A CSR is created based on that configuration as follows (see chapter 6 for details):

     $ openssl genpkey -genparam -out /tmp/paedubucher.ch.params.pem \
                       -algorithm ec -pkeyopt ec_paramgen_curve:prime256v1
     $ openssl req -newkey ec:/tmp/paedubucher.ch.params.pem \
-                  -keyout /tmp/paedubucher.ch.private.key \
                   -config /tmp/paedubucher.ch.cnf -out /tmp/paedubucher.ch.csr

+When prompted, enter some distinguished name (e.g. `paedubucher.ch`).

 After the CA verified the ownership of the domain by the requestor, the CSR can be copied into the intermediate CA's `csr` folder and signed: